jeremycolby/CloudflareITGlue-Powershell-Module/readme.md

 ```

 >This command will match Cloudflare zones to ITGlue orgs using the Domain Tracker then sync the zones as flex assets to their respective organizations.
->You'll be notified of any Cloudflare zones not in the Domain Tracker.
+>Cloudflare zones that are not in the Domain Tracker will be output to the console.
 >If you used a custom name for the flex asset type, you'll also need to pass it to the sync command via the optional FlexAssetType parameter:
 >`Sync-CloudflareITGlueFlexibleAssets -FlexAssetType 'My Cloudflare DNS'`